dartsim/dart/docs/readthedocs/tutorials/biped.md

 # Lesson 5: Skeleton editing

-DART provides various functions to copy, delete, split, and merge parts of skeletons to alleviate the pain of building simulation models from scratch.
+KIDO provides various functions to copy, delete, split, and merge parts of skeletons to alleviate the pain of building simulation models from scratch.
 In this Lesson, we will load a skateboard model from a SKEL file and merge our biped with the skateboard to create a wheel-based